CDLUC3/uc3-present/monthly_ops/demo.md

 - Connects team members to Security
 - Connects team members to Cost Information
   - Cost review is handled by our DevOps engineer
-- Greater appeciation of what our logs can do
+- Greater appreciation of what our logs can do

 ----